 Take a moment to think about your giving stamina.

-Are you okay with seeing smaller wins while you work towards a larger shift or change requiring more policy changes (like reducing homelessness or improving access to education).
-Or, would you rather see immediate, visible, and tangible changes (like a new hospital wing or an addition to a local community garden).
+Are you okay with seeing smaller wins while you work towards a larger shift or transformation requiring more policy changes (such as reducing homelessness or improving access to education).
+Or, would you rather see immediate, visible, and tangible changes (such as a new hospital wing or an addition to a local community garden).

 Are you interested in supporting the charity’s own innovation and ability to adapt to needs by investing in their infrastructure costs?
 Or, do you want something with low overhead?
 All charities need resources to adapt and thrive.
 Still, some may be required to be more nimble than others and invest dollars in gaining more capacity for achieving their objectives.